 - A confirmation screen is then displayed that shows that Grade Centre has understood the uploaded file.

-- There will be now be values present in the relevant column and row of the Grade Centre.
+- There will now be values present in the relevant column and row of the Grade Centre.

 - Roll over any Grade Attempt and Open the context menu using the Downward Chevron.
 Select Quick comment.